gavdraper/gavdraper.github.io/_posts/2022-12-31-The-Lessons-Running-Taught-Me.md

 description: "Ramblings of a running addict"
 featured_image: '/images/hero-images/run-hero.jpg'
 ---
 In 2022 I ran a bit, and then I ran some more.
-At some point, I had a crazy (stupid) idea to run 2022 miles in 2022, not something I plan to repeat but somehow, I managed to complete this with six days to spare.
+At some point, I had a crazy (stupid) idea to run 2022 miles in 2022, not something I plan to repeat but somehow, I managed to complete this with a month long injury and six days to spare.

 Running accounts for a lot of 2022's highlights.
 I've run countless training runs with friends, managed my first sub-4 Marathon, first ultra marathon and first trail Marathon.
 I won't be committing to quite as many races in 2023, but I am looking forward to kickstarting training for Brighton Marathon in January.